 And advocacy spreads.
 A team that feels heard will listen to and advocate for their customers.
 They will seek to understand a product’s impact and advocate for changes to meet customer needs better.
 This results in more engaged customers who advocate for those products, and a powerful positive cycle grows.

 I know firsthand how important empathetic advocacy is.
-Eight years ago, I began the process of transitioning (shifting toward a gender role different from that assigned at birth) while I was at another tech company.
+Eight years ago, I began the process of transitioning, or shifting toward a gender role different from that assigned at birth, while I was at another tech company.
 I was extremely nervous about what it would mean for my career.
 When I first shared this with my manager, his response was honest and empathetic: “I don’t understand what you’re going through because I haven’t had to deal with something like this.
 But I’m available to listen.
 Please let me know what you need and how I can support you.”

 This was the best possible way to support me at that time.
 His authenticity was much more empathetic than hearing a story about someone he knew who transitioned—or telling me that he totally understood.
 Or saying nothing will change.